On effective descent $\mathcal V$-functors and familial descent morphisms: Introduction

 Motivated by this reformulation, \cite{CH04, CH12, CH17, CJ11} study this characterisation problem for more general notions of \textit{spaces}: these works provide various results about effective descent in \((T, \cat V)\)\textit{-categories} (originally defined in \cite{CT03}).
 Due to their concerns with topological results, the study was restricted to the case in which the enriching category \( \cat V \) is a quantale.

 From the perspective of internal structures, we have the work of Le Creurer \cite{Cre99}, in which he studies the problem of effective descent morphisms for essentially algebraic structures internal to a category \( \cat B \) with finite limits.
-In particular, the author provides sufficient conditions for effective descent morphisms in \( \cat C = \CatB \), and confirms these conditions provide a complete characterisation with the added requirement that \( \cat B \) is extensive and has a (regular epi, mono)-factorization system.
+In particular, the author provides sufficient conditions for effective descent morphisms in \( \cat C = \CatB \), and confirms that these conditions provide a complete characterisation with the added requirement that \( \cat B \) is extensive and has a (regular epi, mono)-factorization system.
 Generalisations of these results to internal \textit{multicategories} were studied in \cite{PL23}.

+Let \( - \pt 1 \colon \Set \to \cat V \) be the ``copower with the terminal object'' functor, defined on objects by \( X \mapsto X \pt 1 = \sum_{x \in X} 1 \).
 Making use of Le Creurer's results, Lucatelli Nunes, via his study on effective descent morphisms for bilimits of categories, provides sufficient conditions for effective descent morphisms in \( \cat C = \VCat \) via the following pseudopullback (see \cite[Lemma 9.10, Theorem 9.11]{Luc18a}):